Get CMP Credit Here

 Northstar Meetings Group, M&C's parent company, has a broad lineup of free webcasts that each provide one CMP credit hour.
-On the upcoming schedule are sessions on how event F&B will change after COVID-19, how to tweak standard group contracts and creative sponsorship ideas for virtual and live events.
+On the upcoming schedule are sessions on how to elevate digital presentations and creative sponsorship ideas for virtual and live events.
 On-demand webcasts include legal mistakes planners make and how to avoid them, how to welcome the virtual attendee, and the small meetings guide to working with convention and visitors bureaus.

 ASAE also has robust online-education offerings, such as a seminar series packed with hour-long sessions that qualify for continuing-education credit.
 Among the options are webcasts on cybersecurity and privacy, selecting and coaching speakers for success, and how to leverage diversity and inclusion for greater impact.
 The sessions are priced at $34 each for members and $45 for nonmembers.